A bleak, experiential futures installation exploring how the future of vibrant communities look like.

 NSR, our client, was most interested in the scenarios that involved the centralisation of resources, where physical spaces become collaborative, dedicated areas for groups to tackle wicked problems.
 They were also interested in scenarios of nonprofit marginalisation by institutions, and losing their working privileges in pursuit of larger impact.

-We expanded on these top scenarios using a framework called the futures wheel, allowing us to build upon the narrative we have, and consider how this future impacts society from a social, technological, ecological, economic, and political way, which can be used to think about how we want to prompt participants.
+We considered how this future impacts society from a social, technological, ecological, economic, and political way, which can be used to think about how we want to prompt participants.

 Final Takeaways